Helenium apterum

-Helenium apterum is an perennial herb up to 100 cm (40 inches) tall with thick rootstocks producing only one stem with a single flower head.
+Helenium apterum is a perennial herb up to 100 cm (40 inches) tall with thick rootstocks producing only one stem with a single flower head.
 Leaves at the base can be up to 30 cm (1 foot) long, the leaves higher on the stem much smaller.
 The head is about 4 cm (1.6 inches) across, with a hemispherical yellow disc surrounded by about 14 yellow ray flowers.